Bright letters: 1:04 AM glowed on Shelly’s phone screen with a DNA helix twirling the letters, G A R C I A, in the background.

 “Shelly, sorry to wake you up.
 I need your help.”
-Garcia’s voice crackled from static.
+Garcia’s voice crackled with static.

 “He’s fine.
-But I have a problem with my visa.
-I’m going with some people to straighten it out.
-Can he stay with you for a few hours until then?”
+But Shelly, I have a problem with my visa, going with some people to straighten it out.
+Can George stay with you for a few hours?”

 Garcia hung up.

 No wonder he had no friends, she thought, just like him to assume she would help — like all the times he mansplained to her about the research establishment.

 Weird, she wondered, who addresses visa issues after midnight?
 Didn’t Pandolf track that, given their international workers and patients.

 “Mom,” she said into her phone, instructing it to connect to her parents.
 The Genie now displayed her parents’ latest pictures: white beaches, topaz ocean and clear skies, a beach rental in Goa, India, with the message: No Connection.

 She left a video message, “Hey, need some advice…”

 To buzz Garcia in, she would have to go to the living room.
 Groaning, finger-combing her hair, yawning, cat following, she checked her phone’s call history as she walked, hoping that Garcia’s call had been part of her dream?